 Florian Wirtz: Why Liverpool have gone all in on Bayer Leverkusen star and where he could be deployed under Arne Slot

-Florian Wirtz will finalise his British-record transfer from Bayer Leverkusen to Liverpool; the Reds had been tracking the Germany international since 2020; the 22-year-old attacking midfielder could be deployed in a variety of different positions by Liverpool head coach Arne Slot
+Florian Wirtz has completed his transfer from Bayer Leverkusen to Liverpool for what could become a British-record fee; the 22-year-old attacking midfielder could be deployed in a variety of different positions by Liverpool head coach Arne Slot

-Liverpool have agreed a £116.5m deal to sign Bayer Leverkusen's Florian Wirtz - so why will they break the British transfer record for the attacking midfielder and where could he play under Arne Slot?
+Liverpool have completed the signing of Bayer Leverkusen's Florian Wirtz for a fee that could reach £116m - so why will they break the British transfer record for the attacking midfielder and where could he play under Arne Slot?

-The excitement at Liverpool is palpable given they are set to lure one of the best and most sought-after young footballers in the world to Anfield for the prime years of his career as Slot looks to evolve his title-winning side next season.
+The excitement at Liverpool is palpable given they have lured one of the best and most sought-after young footballers in the world to Anfield for the prime years of his career as Slot looks to evolve his title-winning side next season.

 "He is an amazing player, one of the biggest talents and most exciting players we have in Germany right now," said Sky in Germany reporter Florian Plettenberg.